 Your voice will sound natural and in tune.
 However, it’s not all sunshine and roses.
 To make your Autotuned voice sound good, you must master Autotune.
 It’s a vocal instrument that requires the artist to sing according to its tune to sound perfectly in tune.

-Many artists use Autotune but sounds terrible because they don’t understand how to use it effectively.
+Many artists use Autotune, but it sounds terrible because they don’t understand how to use it effectively.
 This technique is about making Autotune sound incredible when the artist uses it.
 You’ll become a more “REAL” artist if you achieve fantastic Autotune breaks during recording.
 Some artists use Autotune, and it still sounds awful.
 Practicing this technique more can change that.

 Another advantage of this technique is that when you perform live and use Autotune, your vocals will never sound bad because you’ve mastered this tool.
 Some artists perform live with Autotune and sound terrible, which is a bit sad.
 If they practiced more, the outcome could have been different.

-Furthermore, this technique allows you to have a beautifully tuned song you can sing along to as you listen.
+Furthermore, this vocal pitch technique allows you to have a beautifully tuned song you can sing along to as you listen.
 Your ears will become attuned to the tuning and sound of your voice, corrected by a vocal tuning processor.

 You can practice while listening, paying close attention, and maybe, eventually, sing it live without Autotune because you’ll know how to do it.
 Studying music is great, but this technique is for self-taught artists like myself.